How important really is a stand out website?

 Imagine you are looking for a pet boarding service.
 You search in Google and click on the top two choices.
 Choice A is a little drab and doesn’t have a very professional display.
 The information you are looking for is there, but isn’t easy to find.
 In no way does this website get you excited to contact them, so you close the window.

 Choice B is amazing.
+The design is sharp and modern.
 The first thing you notice is a happy pet bounding around grassy fields.
-It makes you feel better.
-You can instantly see that they provide high quality pet boarding.
+You instantly feel that they provide high quality pet boarding.
 All of your questions are easily found and clearly answered.
-They make it easy to schedule an appointment.
+It’s easy to schedule an appointment.
 This is the place for you.

 If you are the owner of Site A, you may not know that you’re losing business.
-All the information is there, and you know you offer a wonderful service.
+All the information is there, and you know you offer a wonderful, high quality service.
 Surely people will know that?

 We all like to think that we analyze and make rational decisions based on information at hand, but in reality our emotions greatly influence our decisions*.
 People are contacting Site B because they feel better about what they see.
 Site A is losing potential clients because they are being perceived as cheap or out of touch, even if the reality is different.